 For gardeners that love ornamental grasses, one variety usually isn’t enough.
 This is exactly why we included Karley Rose Ornamental Grass (Pennisetum Orientale) on our list.

 Karley Rose grass is often used in ornamental gardens because it is functional for creating a vertical accent in your garden.
 The foliage is dark green and will add lots of interest during the warmer seasons, especially when the grass flowers and produce reddish feathery plumes.
-In the winter months, the oriental fountain grass will turn golden tan and these warmer colors will add plenty of winter charm.
+In the winter months, the oriental species will turn golden tan and these warmer colors will add plenty of winter charm.

-This fountain grass species is a great companion for Karl Foerster grass because it also grows well in medium to moist soil types in soil that drains easily.
+This species is a great companion for Karl Foerster grass because it also grows well in medium to moist soil types in soil that drains easily.
 These grasses prefer sandy soils and they need at least 6 hours of direct sunlight to flourish and flower but they can survive in partial sun.

 This grass variety will grow up to 36 inches tall which is just about the same height as Karl Foerster feather reed grass.
 With these similar heights, you can easily pair the two grass varieties in the same garden bed to create an even more dramatic effect.